Residential Mental Health Treatment Program for Adolescents Ages 14 to 17

 Structured Daily Schedules

 Adolescents participate in a structured daily schedule that includes yoga & meditation, academic instruction and support, fitness and wellness activities, and individual and group therapy sessions.
 Groups include evidence-based therapeutic groups, peer support groups, family therapy, and experiential therapy.

-Adolescent clients meet with their dedicated therapist one-on-one at least once each week.
+Adolescent clients meet with their dedicated therapist one-on-one at least twice each week.
 Clients meet individually with their psychiatrist at least once each week.

 What does a treatment day look like?